tthogho1/flights-mcp/README.md

 You can start with a test API key (`duffel_test`) to try out the functionality with simulated data before going through the full verification process:
 1. Visit [Duffel's registration page](https://app.duffel.com/join)
 2. Create an account (you can select "Personal Use" for Company Name)
-3. Navigate to More > Developer to find your test API key
+3. Navigate to More > Developer to find your test API key (one is already provided)

 ### Getting a Live API Key
 To access real flight data, follow these steps: